TahimBhuiya/Merge-Sort-CPP/README.md

 3. **Merge Halves**
    - Merge the sorted halves into one sorted array by comparing elements.
 4. **Repeat**
+   - Continue until the whole array is merged and sorted.

+---

 ## 🛠 How to Run